indocom/lumina/docs/after/residential-colleges.md

 - Floor Eventse
 - Inter College Games (ICG)
 - Inter Neighbourhood Games (ING)
-- Inter Neighbourhood Shiled (INS)
+- Inter Neighbourhood Shield (INS)

 #### Houses
 Every student staying at CAPT will be allocated to a house, which will also determine the floor the student will stay at.
 Houses in CAPT are: